MiguelCardoso77/SurgicalSync-BackEnd/docs/SprintA/1-register-backoffice-users/readme.md

 - Role

 The system enforces strong password requirements for security.
+Requirements: "at least 10 characters long, at least a digit, a capital letter and a special character"

 Registered users receive a one-time setup link via email to set their password and activate their account.